devforfu/papers/dl.md

+# Deep Learning Papers

-The papers are listed in the order of their first publications
+The papers are listed from newer to older based on the first publication date.

 ## 2017